 As a young woman, Eliza "came to reside in Trumbull county" in about 1870, said the Warren (OH) Daily Tribune.
 She "spent forty-five years on a farm owned by them at Hardscrabble.
 She was a devoted Christian woman, an exemplary wife and mother…"

 On July 3, 1867, Eliza married Civil War veteran James A. Mathany (1842-1929), a native of Liberty, OH.
 The ceremony was performed by Russell M. Warren, a minister of the gospel.
 Their name also has been spelled "Mahany."

-They had three daughters: Ida Spitler, Gertrude Drennan and Nellie Williamson.
+They were the parents of three daughters: Ida Spitler, Gertrude Drennan and Nellie Clark Williamson.

 During the Civil War, said the Warren Tribune Chronicle, James served for "three years and 11 months ... with the Trumbull Guard."
 Little is known of the Guard, other than it was organized at Gallipolis, OH in November 1862 for the purpose of "River Guard."
 The unit lost six enlisted men by disease during the war, and mustered out July 1, 1865, without having seen any service.
 Its brief history is chronicled in the book The Military History of Ohio by Hiram H. Hardesty.

 Later in life, James was a member of the Bell-Harmon Post of the Grand Army of the Republic, a lobbying organization for veterans.
 However, unlike most Civil War veterans who lived to old age, he apparently never was able to receive a government pension for his service.
 A search in 2003 at the National Archives in Washington, DC failed to find his name among comprehensive lists of veterans receiving pension benefits.
 This will be researched further.